Rabbit vibrator: Use and pleasure

 Rabbit vibrators are designed for simultaneous internal (vaginal) and external (clitoral) stimulation.
-The rabbit-shaped stimulator is held near the clitoris, while the shaft is taken into the vagina, offering deep, "all around" stimulation.
+The rabbit-shaped stimulator is held near the clitoris, while the shaft is taken into the vagina, offering deep, "all-around" stimulation.
 Most models offer a choice of shaft rotation speeds and patterns of clitoral stimulation.
+In recent years, some manufacturers, including Lovense, use wireless connectivity and app-based interfaces to enable remote and customizable operation.

-While using a rabbit vibrator, users may benefit from using additional lubrication, as jelly can absorb the body's natural lubrication, and both jelly and silicone create friction against skin.
-Lack of moisture may cause irritation, discomfort or pain.
+Jelly can absorb the body's natural lubrication, and jelly and silicone create friction against the skin.
+Lack of moisture may cause irritation, discomfort, or pain.

 Commentary

 The rabbit vibrator has been described as "one of the most visible contemporary signs of active female sexuality".
-The appeal of the rabbit vibrator is its ability to give clitoral and vaginal stimulation at the same time.
+The main appeal of the rabbit vibrator is its ability to give clitoral and vaginal stimulation at the same time.